 1. Settling for a Non-Responsive Email Template

-Research shows that almost 56% emails are opened on mobile devices.
+Research shows that almost 56% of emails are opened on mobile devices.
 It is important to keep the layout as a single column and make it no wider than 500 to 600 px.
 This would make your emails readable on mobiles.
 If you include buttons for CTAs or even links, make sure they are in the resolution of 44X44 px.
 This is the guideline that even Apple gives.

-Also, according to a recent survey by Email on Acid, it has been revealed that email marketers are opting for responsive email template design as compared to fluid hybrid design. eMarketer reports that 19.9% respondents of this survey (of 3500 US Marketing professionals) use both fluid hybrid designs and responsive email template design.
+Also, according to a recent survey by Email on Acid, it has been revealed that email marketers are opting for responsive beautiful email template design as compared to the fluid hybrid design. eMarketer reports that 19.9% of respondents of this survey (of 3500 US Marketing professionals) use both fluid hybrid designs and responsive email template design.
 In this same report, it is also reported that

 56.9% respondents opted for responsive email template design

 2. Pre-header and Header Size is more than 150 px

 When you are designing a header, make sure it is less than 150 pixels.
 This will not deviate your audience’s focus for the main message or the call to action buttons below.
 For the Johnson Box, make sure that it is at 400X 300 pixels.
 This also drives maximum engagement for your emails.

 Johnson box is the box that usually contains the main message of the email, and is found on the top of a direct email.
 The main purpose of this box is to get the reader’s attention to the key message first and keep them glued to the content so that they read through the full email.
 I’d say this is one amazing email template design idea to implement.